 Conversion.
 Class B ordinary shares may be converted into the same number of class A ordinary shares by the holders thereof at any time, while class A ordinary shares cannot be converted into class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment or disposition of any class B ordinary share by a holder thereof to any person other than our founder Mr. ZUO Hui or one of his affiliates, or upon a change of control of the ultimate beneficial ownership of any class B ordinary share to any person other than our founder Mr. ZUO Hui or one of his affiliates, such class B ordinary share shall be automatically and immediately converted into one Class A ordinary share.
-In addition, if at any time Mr. ZUO Hui and his affiliates collectively own less than 5% of the total number of the issued and outstanding class B ordinary shares upon completion of this offering, all of the issued and outstanding class B ordinary shares will be automatically converted into the same number of Class A ordinary shares.
+Upon any sale, transfer, assignment or disposition of any class B ordinary share by a holder thereof to any person other than our founder Mr. ZUO Hui or one of his affiliates, or upon a change of control of the ultimate beneficial ownership of any class B ordinary share to any person other than our founder Mr. ZUO Hui or one of his affiliates, such class B ordinary share shall be automatically and immediately converted into one class A ordinary share.
+In addition, if at any time Mr. ZUO Hui and his affiliates collectively own less than 5% of the total number of the issued and outstanding class B ordinary shares upon completion of this offering, all of the issued and outstanding class B ordinary shares.